rackerlabs/support-how-to/content/how-to/cloud-networks/set-up-apache2-web-server-on-two-instances-with-shared-ip/index.md

            }
         }

-5. Associate the shared IP address with the slave server.
+5. Associate the shared IP address with the replica server.

    *Request:*